Alice Springs Telegraph Station Historical Reserve

 The Alice Springs Telegraph Station Historical Reserve preserves the original stone buildings of The Telegraph Station, which have been restored with furnishings and artefacts from the early 1900s.

-Wander through the grounds and buildings and use the special franking stamp to post a letter at the post office.
+Visit the historic precinct to wander through the grounds and buildings and use the special franking stamp to post a letter at the post office.

 Set against the magnificent MacDonnell Ranges, the reserve is also a popular place for a walk, picnic and watching wildlife.
 Remote trails are popular with mountain bike enthusiasts.